EcoSys-365/easy-stripe-payments/readme.txt

 * Stripe Subscription Button for recurring payments

 == Upgrade Notice ==

+= 1.0.4 =
+* This update ensures full compatibility with WordPress 6.9 and includes important documentation improvements.

 = 1.0.3 =
 * Updated readme and plugin assets for clarity and presentation improvements.